-I’m finally ready to share before and after photos of my body just after giving birth, and now.
+I’m finally ready to share before and after photos of my post partum body just after giving birth, and now.
 For someone who has struggled with body image issues for my whole life, taking a picture with my stomach exposed and sharing it with the world is facing a big fear for me.
 But even in writing this I feel proud to have overcome it!

-Before I get into what I did to get myself feeling strong and healthy over the last eight months, I want to say that while this “after” body makes me feel healthy and powerful, it is just one body.
+Before I get into what I did to get myself feeling strong and healthy over the last eight months, I want to say that while this “after” post partum body makes me feel healthy and powerful, it is just one body.
 It’s not meant to make anyone feel bad about wherever they are, just meant to be inspiration to live your healthiest life and to feel your best, no matter what shape you are, what the scale says, or what size you wear.

 My after picture might be someone else’s before.
 And my before might be someone else’s after.
 And no matter where you are in that process, I hope that this post empowers you to eat and exercise in a way that feels healthy and right for you, which may not be what worked for me.